WBOR-91-1-FM/wbor-archiver/README.md

 # wbor-archiver

 24/7 audio logger that makes recordings of a broadcast on `n`-minute intervals.
-Each recording is named according to the time it began capturing (e.g., `WBOR-2025-02-14T00:35:01Z.mp3` - all in ISO 8601 UTC format).
-Gapless playback is possible such that two recordings can be concatenated with no discernable "change-over", allowing for the creation of arbitrarily-length recordings.
+Gapless playback is possible such that many recordings can be seamlessly concatenated, allowing for the creation of arbitrary-length recordings.

 ## System Architecture

 Dedicated containers for each service.
 Compatible with both Docker and Podman (what we use).

 * **Recording service (Python, FFmpeg):** Audio acquisition and segmenting.
-Files are named dynamically indicating timestamp covered.
-After a segment is done writing, it drops the file into a specified archive directory.
+Files are named dynamically indicating timestamp covered (e.g., `WBOR-2025-02-14T00:35:01Z.mp3` - all in ISO 8601 UTC format).
+Segments are written to a specified archive directory.
 * **Archive watchdog (Python):** Organizes files into the appropriate subdirectory.
 Informs the backend that a new segment is ready for indexing.
 * **Backend & API (Python, FastAPI, FFmpeg):** Serves recordings.
 Admin endpoints available to un-publish segments as needed.
 Depending on the request, will concatenate segments to produce a single, gapless recording.
 * **Database (Postgres)**: Store segment index and metadata info.